 Tod den Hippies!!
 Es lebe der Punk!

-If you’re in Germany, you may want to save the date for March 26th and then go to the movies.
+If you’re in Germany, you may want to save the date for March 26, 2015, and then go to the movies.
 Tod den Hippies!!
 Es lebe der Punk! is the new film from Oskar Roehler (who also directed films like Jew Suss: Rise and Fall, Elementarteilchen, and Quellen des Lebens) starring Schilling as a teen looking for adventure and excitement.
 Set in the legendary West Berlin of the 1980s, the film follows the underground scene of sex, drugs and rock ‘n’ roll.
 Sorry, make that sex, drugs and punk.
+It’s a brash comedy that does not hold back.

 Unsere Mütter, unsere Väter

-While the BBC and HBO seem to have cornered the market on high quality television mini-series, German broadcaster ZDF has produced Unsere Mütter, unsere Väter.
+While the BBC and HBO seem to have cornered the market on high-quality television mini-series, German broadcaster ZDF has produced Unsere Mütter, unsere Väter.
 Known as Generation War internationally, the three-part mini-series follows the lives of a group of 20-something German friends as they navigate through a world centered on World War II.
 Somewhat unsurprisingly, the film has been highly controversial in Germany for its depiction of Nazi-era Germany.
-For those interested in the deeper history behind the film, ZDF has released documentation on their website.
+It’s a serious and moving program that shows the war from multiple perspectives.
+The series also stars Ludwig Trepte, Katharina Schüttler and Volker Bruch as members of the group of friends.

-Also known by its international title A Coffee in Berlin, Oh Boy! follows Schilling as Niko.
-After dropping out of university, Niko wanders Berlin and eventually finds himself on a journey of self discovery.
+Also known by its international title A Coffee in Berlin, Oh Boy! follows Schilling as he portrays Niko.
+After dropping out of university, Niko wanders the German capital city.
+He eventually finds himself while on a journey of self discovery.
 Shot in black and white, Oh Boy! is an award-winning film that blends comedy and drama.